Leave-one-out cross-validation for data cubes

 An integer specifying the maximum number of unique categories in

-.
-This can be increased if needed, but keep in mind that a high number of categories inout_var
+out_varto leave out iteratively.
+Default is1000.
+This can be increased if needed, but keep in mind that a high number of categories inout_varmay significantly increase runtime.- processed_cube

 Logical.
 Whether to show a progress bar.
 Set to